totalhack/zillion/README.md

 `Zillion` is a free, open data warehousing and dimensional modeling tool that allows combining and analyzing data from multiple datasources through a simple API.
-It writes SQL so you don't have to, and it easily bolts onto existing database infrastructure that can be understood by SQLALchemy.
+It writes SQL so you don't have to, and it easily bolts onto existing database infrastructure that can be understood by SQLAlchemy.

 With `Zillion` you can: